NolanMeacham/Chinese-vocab/README.md

 ## Getting Started
 Make sure you have Python 3.8.0 or newer and the numpy library.
-You can install Arcade by opening a terminal and running the following command.
+You can install numpy by opening a terminal and running the following command.
 ```
 pip3 install numpy
 ```